 Other Trade Issues

 Because the United States has never been self-sufficient in sugar production, American food and beverage manufacturers must rely on imports to meet consumer demand each year.
+These companies would welcome expanded production in the United States, but unfortunately this is largely precluded by the cartel-like supply control policies enacted by Congress at the behest of large sugar processors.

 That’s why SUA supports efforts to modernize and streamline international trade policies – multilaterally in the World Trade Organization, regionally in trade pacts like the Central American Free Trade Agreement (CAFTA) and bilaterally in U.S. trade agreements with Colombia, Peru and Panama, among others.